TomskyWork/gc-ai-newsletter/README.md

 ### Test substack scraping

-go to the above 'docs' url and use the POST request with the body
+go to the above 'docs' url endpoint, and use the POST request with the body

 ```json
 "url":"https://newsletter.pragmaticengineer.com/"